For rent: the penthouse atop Smith Tower

 Franklin moved out in 2019, according to Unico.
 Attempts to reach her were unsuccessful.

 Smith Tower includes 33 floors of office space and, as of 2016, a bar and viewing deck on the 35th floor.
-The building features old-fashioned elevators that until a few years ago were operated by employees wearing suits modeled after those worn when the building opened in the early 1900s.
+The building features old-fashioned elevators that until a few years ago were operated by employees wearing suits modeled after those worn when the building opened in 1914.

-Architect Jim Castanes, who designed the penthouse in the late 1990s, said it took a dramatic transformation.
+Architect Jim Castanes, who designed the penthouse in the late 1990s, said it needed a dramatic transformation.

-“It was just a mess up there,” Castanes said of the top floors of Smith Tower, built in 1914.
+“It was just a mess up there,” Castanes said of the top floors of Smith Tower.
 “All we saw was a bunch of pipes, mechanical stuff and the catwalks that went up.”
 Names and dates scrawled on the walls dated to the 1920s, he said.

 The team cleared out equipment and interior walls, rerouted pipes and finished the apartment with doors, wood trim and marble repurposed from elsewhere in the tower, Castanes said.